wadcom/kisarra-docs/README.md

 ### Prototypes And Design Values

-When you complete a design, you get one free unit at once.
+When you complete a design, you get one free unit at the end of that turn.
 This unit is the **prototype**.
-It appears at a random point in your base cell.
+It arrives at a random point in your base cell, like the units you build.
+See [End Of A Turn](#end-of-a-turn).

 The prototype is weaker than the design.
 The game calculates each of its values separately, as a random 70% to 100% of the design's value.